 1. How do I register and pay for a Central Loudoun Little League season?

 CLLL accepts only online registration and payment.
 You may register during open registration by visiting our website and clicking on the registration link.
-Registration for the Spring 2015 season will open on approximately November 17, 2014 and close on December 31, 2014.
+Registration for the spring 2015 season will open on approximately November 17, 2014 and close on December 31, 2014.
 Our registration system accepts VISA, Mastercard and Discover.
 Late registration will extend through January with an additional fee.
 Late registration will run from January 1, 2015 through January 15, 2015.
+Registration for fall 2015 will open by the end of July, and be open until the end of August.

 2. What are the fees for the 2015 Spring Season?